datastaxdevs/workshop-graphql-netflix/README.md

 4. (Optional extra credit) Watch the 2 hour Ania video [HERE](#video-tutorial-with-ania-kubow), build the app yourself, and show us the completed app.
 5. Submit your homework [here](https://dtsx.io/homework-graphql-netflix)

 That's it, you are done!
-Expect an email next week!
+Expect an email next few week(s)!

 # Let's start